brct-james/helmsman/README.md

 - More charts per route (to track profitability, show # of ships on route, market value of route items at endpoints over time, etc.)
 - Catch errors in API
 - Button for log out
+- Migrate to ngx-webstorage's `.observe` method where sensible

 ## Related Projects